jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_01_ModifyFamilyChange/_docs/HowTo_ModifyFamiliesDefault.rst

 - Purge unused line patterns

-    - Removes any unsed line patterns, taking nested families into account.
+    - Removes any unused line patterns, taking nested families into account.

 - Purge unused shared parameter definitions

     - Removes any shared parameter definitions, taking nested families into account.
-    - Note: shared parameter defintions introduced to the family through a template can not be deleted.
+    - Note: shared parameter definitions introduced to the family through a template can not be deleted.

 Script flow diagram
 --------------------------------